BerkeBuyukkopru/Hero-s-Journey-Turn-Based-RPG/README.md

 To run the project locally, the following tools are required:

 - Windows development environment
-- Visual Studio with .NET Framework project support
+- Visual Studio with ASP.NET and .NET Framework project support
+- .NET Framework 4.7.2 targeting/developer pack
-- SQL Server or SQL Server Express
+- SQL Server or SQL Server Express, preferably with a local `SQLEXPRESS` instance
 - `sqlcmd` command-line tool
 - Node.js and npm
 - Angular CLI, installed globally or used through the local project dependencies